Under the Rainbow: Plot

-In Kansas 1938, little person Rollo Sweet lives in a homeless shelter while waiting for an offer from Hollywood with bus fare to California.
-Other residents crowd around a radio, but the reception is poor.
+The year is 1938, on the eve of World War II.
+In Kansas, little person Rollo Sweet lives in a homeless shelter while dreaming of a future in Hollywood.
+Other residents crowd around a radio to listen to an address by President Franklin D. Roosevelt, but the reception is poor.
 Rollo climbs to the roof to fix the antenna, then slips and falls from the roof.

-In Culver City, California, near Metro Goldwyn Mayer Studios, a diverse group of people check into a hotel.
-Among the hotel guests are Annie Clark, a longsuffering employee at MGM; an Austrian duke, duchess, and their Secret Service escort Bruce Thorpe; Nazi secret agent Otto Kriegling; Kriegling's Japanese contact Nakamuri; a large group of Japanese photographers; and 150 little people, including Rollo Sweet, who have been cast as Munchkins in MGM's The Wizard of Oz.
-The hotel itself has been left in the hands of the owner's incompetent nephew Homer while the boss himself is out of town on business.
+In Culver City, California, near Metro-Goldwyn-Mayer Studios, a diverse group of people check into a hotel.
+Among the hotel guests are Annie Clark, a long-suffering employee at MGM, and her assistant Homer; an Austrian duke, duchess, and their Secret Service escort Bruce Thorpe; Nazi secret agent Otto Kriegling; Kriegling's Japanese contact Nakomuri; a large group of Japanese photographers; and 150 little people, including Sweet, who have been cast as Munchkins in MGM's The Wizard of Oz.
+The hotel itself has been left in the hands of the owner Lester Stahl's incompetent nephew Henry while the boss is out of town on business.

 The characters' lives intertwine through various cases of mistaken identity.
 Kriegling incorrectly assumes his contact from Tokyo must be one of the photographers.
-Nakamuri, knowing only that his Nazi contact is a little person, believes he must be hidden among the Munchkins.
+Nakomuri, knowing only that his Nazi contact is a little person, believes he must be hidden among the Munchkins.
 Nazi military maps are smuggled into Annie's copy of the screenplay for The Wizard of Oz.
-An assassin on the trail of the Duke and Duchess kills one of the Japanese tourists instead.
-Homer assumes Kriegling to be one of the Munchkins and carries him bodily off to the studio costume and makeup shop.
+An assassin on the trail of the Duke and Duchess kills Akido, one of the Japanese tourists, instead.
+Homer assumes Kriegling to be one of the Munchkins and carries him off to the studio costume and makeup shop.
 Meanwhile, the Munchkins' constant drunken antics make life difficult for everyone.

-Finally, Krieger and Nakamuri corner Annie, Thorpe, the Duke and the Duchess in a hotel room, where the assassin makes one last attempt on the Duke's life.
-As he draws his gun, Nakamuri points his camera at the assassin.
+Finally, Kriegling and Nakomuri corner Annie, Thorpe, the Duke and the Duchess in a hotel room, where the assassin makes one last attempt on the Duke's life.
+As he draws his gun, Nakomuri points his camera at the assassin.
 A bullet fires from the "camera" and the two shoot each other dead.

-Krieger points his sword at Annie's throat demanding to have the map, whereupon Thorpe tells him the map is hidden in a locket on the Duchess's dog's collar.
-Krieger runs out of the hotel front door after the dog, which runs onto the movie studio lot where it, Krieger, and the pursuing crowd of Munchkin actors disrupt the filming of Gone With The Wind.
-Krieger gets the locket and tries to get away in a vintage bus, with Sweet pursuing him in a horse-drawn carriage.
+Kriegling points his sword at Annie's throat demanding to have the map.
+Thorpe tells him the map is hidden in a locket on the Duchess's dog's collar.
+Kriegling runs out of the hotel front door after the dog, which runs onto the movie studio lot where it, Kriegling, and the pursuing crowd of Munchkin actors disrupt the filming of Gone with the Wind.
+Kriegling gets the locket and tries to get away in a vintage bus, with Sweet pursuing him in a horse-drawn carriage.
 The chase ends as the two crash.

 Sweet wakes up back in Kansas.
 As in The Wizard of Oz, the whole story was a dream, populated by characters based on the other homeless people in the shelter.
-A bus full of little people pulls up to take Sweet to Hollywood.
+A bus full of little people arrives and Sweet realizes he is on his way to Hollywood.